-Bakken Midstream is a company on a mission: turning North Dakota into a natural gas powerhouse.
+Bakken Midstream is turning North Dakota into a natural gas powerhouse.

 North Dakota is the second-biggest producer of oil in the U.S – oil that includes a “fairly rich stream of natural gas and natural gas liquids,” says Mike Hopkins, CEO of Bakken Midstream.